 Greenhouses are dynamic environments.
 While we attempt to evenly control the climate throughout the entire space, the plants themselves constantly change their immediate surroundings.

 As plants transpire, the area around them becomes humid.
-This is called the boundary layer.
-When plants are placed densely, or their foliage grows too lush, the boundary layer becomes trapped, causing pockets of humidity to form.
+This is the boundary layer.
+When plant placement is dense, or when foliage grows too lush, it may trap the boundary layer.
+This causes pockets of humidity to form.

 These pockets, or microclimates, are usually dealt with by increasing the dehumidification efforts.
 But dehumidifiers alone aren’t always able to reach these small air pockets, leading to overuse and unnecessary energy expenses.

 This is where air circulation comes in.
 Properly designed circulation is meant to homogenize the climate in the space.
 It achieves this by effectively sending air in all directions, to all corners of the greenhouse.
-This way, the boundary layers are quickly dispersed, even inside the canopy.
+In this fashion, it quickly disperses the boundary layers, even inside the canopy.

-By eliminating microclimates, the entire growing space essentially experiences one uniform climate.
-This makes climate control much more effective, increasing the rate of growth and quality of the crops, while decreasing unnecessary energy consumption.
+By eliminating microclimates, the entire growing space experiences one uniform climate, which makes climate control much more effective.
+This helps increase rate of growth and quality of the crops, while decreasing unnecessary energy consumption.